The 1.21 version of Squash has been released in December. Here are all the improvements it includes, in pictures:

 As for the functional tester, they will be able to follow the evolution of the automation engineer's work directly on Squash.

-Once the test case has been automated, data are forwarded from Jira to Squash.
+Once a test case has been automated, data are forwarded from Jira to Squash.
 The test case can then be run by clicking on the "Launch Automated Tests" button in the Squash Campaign Workspace.